The term comes from the Greek word for “sea urchin,” related to its appearance.

 Echinocytes are also called:

-Echinocytes, more commonly known as burr cells, which are reversible, have the peculiarity of presenting sharp spicules and echinocytes are caused by an artificial change.
+Echinocytes, more commonly known as reversible burr cells, have the peculiarity of presenting sharp spicules, and an artificial change causes schistocytes.

 Burr cell means sea urchin cells and is a commonly used synonym.

-The term berry cell is less used to refer to echinocytes.
+The term berry cell is less used to refer to schistocytes.

 Echinocytes are formed when the surface area of the outer lipid monolayer increases relative to the inner monolayer.